spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 # How to Set Up SAML 2.0-Based SSO within Palette

 With Palette, you can use SAML 2.0 single sign-on (SSO) to enable authentication using an IdP when logging into Palette.

 ## Procedure

 1. To set up an Identity provider (IdP) based SSO, log in to the Palette console as the Tenant Admin.<p></p><br />
 2. Select the **Tenant Settings** > **SSO Auth Type** > **SAML** to view the SAML panel.<p></p><br />
 3. Complete the assertion form with the requested parameters.
 See below for more details specific to supported IdPs.<p></p><br />

      - Issuer - The unique identifier.
-In this case it is Palette.
+In this case, it is Palette.
-     - Certificate - This certificate is generated (from where?)
+     - Certificate
-     - Service -
+     - Service
      - Identity Provider Metadata
-     - Default Teams -
+     - Default Teams
-         - Enable Single Logout -
+         - Enable Single Logout

+<p></p>

-4. These parameters enable Palette as a **Service Provider** (SP) into the IdP:<br /> (Pre-configured from the …)
+4. These parameters enable Palette as a **Service Provider** (SP) into the IdP:<br />
-     - Single Logout URL -
+   - Single Logout URL
-     - EntityId -
+   - EntityId
-     - NameId Format -
+   - NameId Format
-     - Login URL -
+   - Login URL
-     - FirstName -
+   - FirstName
-     - LastName -
+   - LastName
-     - Email -
+   - Email
-     - SpectroTeam -
+   - SpectroTeam
-     - Service Provider Metadata -
+   - Service Provider Metadata

+<p></p>

-4. Copy the **Identity Provider Metadata** from the IdP into the Palette SAML panel for each metadata. {There is no Metadata?
+5. Copy the **Identity Provider Metadata** from the IdP into the Palette SAML panel for each metadata. {There is no Metadata?
 Do we need this step?}
+<p></p>

-5. Click **Enable** to complete the setup wizard.
+6. Click **Enable** to complete the setup wizard.

 ## Results